Immerse yourself in stories of women who shaped history

 From Kathryn L. Mackay, “The Chocolate Dippers’ Strike of 1910,” Utah Historical Quarterly, Vol. 83, No. 1, 39-51.

 Mignon Barker Richmond was the first African American woman to graduate from a Utah college (Utah State University), in 1921.
 Like Fannie Lou Hamer, Mignon worked to improve the lives of African Americans in her community.
-She enjoyed a lifelong association with the YWCA and served as president of the Salt Lake Chapter of the NAACP.
+She enjoyed a lifelong association with the YWCA and volunteered with the Salt Lake Chapter of the NAACP.
 She helped found the Nettie Gregory Center, the first civic building in Salt Lake City built by African Americans, in 1964.

 From the book’s author’s note: “The sad coda to this story is that in 2013, the Supreme Court struck down a key provision of the Voting Rights Act of 1965, eliminating federal oversight of states’ election processes.
 Since that decision, many states have created ‘voter ID laws,’ which require all citizens to present a state-issued photo ID when voting.”
 Utah has a voter ID requirement.